emaadq/DBMSInterface/README.md

    ```

 ## Notes
-- You need a function MySQL Database in MySQL Workbench that the program will connect to as it is hosted on your own server
+- You need a functioning MySQL Database in MySQL Workbench that the program will connect to as it is hosted on your own server